neuropoly/modular_optuna_ml/README.md

-# Modular Analysis Framework for DCM Analyses
+# Modular Analysis Framework for Large-Scale ML Analyses

 This is a framework for automating high-permutation, large scale ML analyses.
 While it was developed for research into prediction post-surgical outcomes for patients with DCM,